MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-timeline-control.md

 11. Select **Publish** to publish the customizations.

-## Assign or delete button don’t work in the timeline
+## Why I can't assign or delete an activity from the timeline

 If you use the **HideCustomActions** rule to hide the buttons, such as **Assign** and **Delete** in the ribbon command bar definition, then those buttons that are present in the Timeline control will not work.
 The buttons in the command bar is same as in the timeline control and hence, when a user selects the assign or delete button in the timeline control, an error message is displayed.